squashql/squashql/QUERY.md

 To indicate "previous semester", a "translation" or "shift" operator is passed to the comparison function: `{"semester": "s-1", "year": "y"}`. `"semester": "s-1"` means 'take the current semester value and remove 1'.
-The `Semester` object is meant to make AITM understand the measure is working with a **time period** so that it knows that the previous semester value of the 1st semester of 2023 is the 2nd semester of 2022.
+The `Semester` object is meant to make SquashQL understand the measure is working with a **time period** so that it knows that the previous semester value of the 1st semester of 2023 is the 2nd semester of 2022.